elek/flekszible/README.md

  * Flekszible generates the final k8s yaml files based on source yaml file + easy to use transformation rules
  * Everything can be versioned as the final files are generated and saved (GitOps)
- * Transformation rules can be reused and shared (It has a powerful but extremly simple package management)
+ * Transformation rules can be reused and shared (It has a powerful but extremely simple package management)
  * It combines the best part of the composition based and template based approach (it's composition based but in reusable transformation rule definition you can use templates)

 ## Features: